frgomes/dejawu/README.rst

 Note: internet connection is required for running the examples.
 This requirement will be lifted in future in due course.

-* The first page is written in pure Javascript, employing Dojo Toolkit behind the scenes.
+* The first page is written in HTML/Javascript, employing Dojo Toolkit behind the scenes.
 This page is doomed to dissapear in future.

 * The second page is written entirely in Scala and it is intended to become a